1 The Origin of Film and the Beginnings of a Film Grammar

 Reynaud’s Théâtre Optique (1892)

-Most film scholars understand these earlier nineteenth-century technologies—from the thaumatrope to the praxinoscope—to be examples of precursors to film, or “proto-cinematic” devices, instead identifying the experiments that emerged out of photography as the “true” precursor of film as we know it.
+Most film historians understand these earlier nineteenth-century technologies—from the thaumatrope to the praxinoscope—to be examples of precursors to film, or “proto-cinematic” devices, instead identifying the experiments that emerged out of photography as the “true” precursor of film as we know it.
 This gets us at something that has until fairly recently remained crucial to most definitions of film: the role of the photographic (as opposed to the drawn) image.
 As we will discuss late in the course, this distinction has begun to break down in interesting ways in the 21st century, and it was most certainly not a meaningful distinction in the late nineteenth century either.
 Instead, it was imposed retroactively by early 20th-century critics, historians, and professionals eager to define the field in which they were seeking to claim a place.
 The illusion of motion created from sequential images that are drawn, it was decided, is animation, while the same technique using sequential photographic images is film.

 As you can see, the film opens with the artist’s hand drawing, and the drawing then “comes to life.”
 This was a common device in the earliest animations (see, for example, J. Stuart Blackton’s Humorous Phases of Funny Faces [1906]), and a blend of photographic film and hand-drawn animation would be featured in many early animated films—including the pre-Mickey Mouse “Alice Comedies” by Walt Disney.

-All of which is to say that the distinction between “film” and “animation”—so important to the development of film analysis and criticism—came later, and, as we will see towards the end of our time together, it is a distinction that might dissolve within the next few decades.
+All of which is to say that the distinction between “film” and “animation”—so important to the development of film analysis and criticism—came later, and, as we will see towards the end of our time together, it is a distinction that might well dissolve within the next few decades.
 For now, however, most critics maintain a definition of film, however contested and unsatisfying, as something distinct from animation.
 For example, here is the definition of film in the most recent Oxford English Dictionary:

 A representation of a story or event recorded on film or, in later use, in digital form, and shown as moving images in a cinema or (latterly) on television, video, the internet, etc.

 There is a lot here that is worth pausing over, but for our purposes here I want to focus just on the first phrase: “a representation of a story or event recorded on film.”
 Aside from the intriguing tautology (a film is recorded on film?), we note two key elements here: 1) a story or event and 2) a recording.
-Here we see how our common definitions of film or movies (terms we will use interchangeably in this class) presume narrative (either a fictional story performed or an actual event recorded) and a recording camera (and, after the introduction of sound in 1927, microphones).
+Here we see how our common definitions of film or movies (terms we will use interchangeably in this class) presume narrative (either a fictional story performed, or an actual event recorded) and a recording camera (and, after the introduction of sound in 1927, microphones).

 Later, we will spend time exploring (and complicating) all of the elements of this basic definition.
 True, it seems to push animation and non-narrative film (such as experimental film) to the margins.
 True, it is so flexible that it seems to cover everything from television to TikTok videos, which most of us would not define as “film” (at least, not yet).
 But there is no reason to cast out the definition, because it does what all definitions do: it gets us to a starting line from which conversations about our object of study can begin.
 And it allows us to understand why film history largely ignores the zoetrope and the praxinoscope as possible origins, why it tends to set animation to the side as a separate category, and why non-narrative film remains vastly understudied in classes such as our own.
 There are good reasons to push back on how those fences have been erected, but it is also helpful to have a focused starting point from which to begin—a beginning that centers on the invention of photography in 1834.